What is the Washroom Print Shop?

 Involving the community directly with the arts and an artist has always been a topic of interest for me.
-This is not necessarily through a community arts programme, as many awesome artists do, but through the idea that artists and their practice should be a part of everday life in communities, like the Shamen of old.
-Many people do not wish to, and in some cases feel intimidated by, take part in a community arts project, but the majority of people are interested in things that are going on.
-If these things happen to be engaged within expression and the arts, then a natural dialogue and engagement will happen.
+This is can be done through a community arts programme and integrating artists and their practice into everday life in communities, like the Shamen of old.
+If artists and a community can forster a relationship based upon education, exposure and dialogue, then all will benefit.

 And this is how we came to the idea of transforming our front room, which faces onto the public pavement, into a traditional print shop.
 My first ever studio was in the old washroom at the back of our house, thus this will be named the Washroom Print Shop.
-It is an opportunity to engage people walking past, but without the pressure or necessity of an arts project.
+It is an opportunity to engage people walking past directly and to integrate them with the community projects that may be being printed.
 It has longevity, and continual commitment to a professional arts practice on a day to day basis, where every day offers the passer-by something new to witness.
-There are so many potentials of being able to integrate technology within the set up to include live streaming of print projects, podcasts, live footage to the pavement (if lockdown reasserts itself) to name a few.
-Having a set up print shop in the very public front room would also enable a community teaching programme to be put in place without people having to head off to industrial estates or warehouses in the middle of nowhere where printmaking workshops tend to operate.
-It highlights the importance of supporting local community and making it become the heart of practice.
+More projects such as the alphabet can be created and exposed, and the front garden can be integrated in suitable weather's as a pop up print shop.
+There are so many potentials of being able to incorporate technology within the set up to include live streaming of print projects, podcasts, live footage to the pavement (if lockdown reasserts itself) to name a few.
+A micro community teaching programme will be put in place without people having to head off to industrial estates or warehouses in the middle of nowhere where printmaking workshops tend to operate.
+I could pursue the Print by post or collection service, that had already been instigated through the lockdown alphabet.
+The possibilities are so engaging and exciting that I must slow down!
+It highlights the importance of supporting local community, of seeing the positive benefits of what we have locally and making it become the heart of practice.
 To stop 'going places' all the time.

 Keeping It Local

 Lockdown has forced many to stay local.
 I have never driven, instead relied upon two feet, pedals or public transport to move around when by myself with the children.
 It has never bothered me and in fact I love local.
 People seem so ready these days to look elsewhere for the solution, to leave a community when it just requires commitment.
 Communal printmaking workshops provide much needed facilities for artists who may not have access to printmaking spaces.
 As a family unit, we have always believed that the 'work' we do should be integral to our lives and our local community.
 My partner is a forester, working 3 miles away, and I have always worked from home apart from 2 years in a studio 2 miles down the road.
 If we can foster stronger communities by becoming stronger humans then these communities stand a greater chance of withstanding any storm that comes their way, and having a great deal of fun along the way.
-Although I can not offer communal facilities at the Washroom Print Shop, I can offer an open door, window, mind to open a dialogue with anyone.
+Although I can not offer communal facilities at the Washroom Print Shop, I can offer the community free prints, small scale teaching, pop up presses at local events, free art and arts education from the front garden, an open window, door and mind to a dialogue with anyone.
 I can offer complete transparency to an artist's daily practice and a print studio, without the artistic ego stopping freedom.
-I can offer small scale workshops and teaching.
 I can offer a sense of strong community and the importance of looking and committing to those around us.
 I can offer a showcase of being a professional and respected artist without the need for a warehouse or a factory to generate interest and discussion about the arts.
 And I can take a leap of faith with our wondrous family.